UCBoulder/EcoGenoRisk/EnCen/Readme.md

 2) Analysis_Scripts
    - For running after Encen_HPC.py or EnCen_Local.ipynb, depending on your computation resources
    - Takes in the outputs of the above scripts and analyzes the data

-   **graphs**
    - The graphs folder contains the scripts for turning the output of _2_Dataframe_Creation.py into visualizations.